metagamelabs/test123/README.md

 # Assumptions
-- User can't add more to the stake.
-Initial stake is done and lasts for one year.
+- User can't add more to the lock.
+Initial lock lasts for one year.
+After lock is done, it is removed and a new lock can begin.
 - Stake time is 1 year
 - stake/unstake and lock are separate. staking doesn't require locking.
 - Card feature is not related to the staking.